kevinzhuang01/srp_2025/_profiles/vianneydiaz-barraza.md

 topical_areas: Applied Computer Science; Artificial Intelligence and Intelligent Systems;
   Computer Science; Electrical, Electronic, and Information Engineering; Fluid and Plasma Physics; Other Computer and Information Sciences
+motivation: This program is a unique opportunity for me to grow and develop academically and professionally.
+I want to explore more areas of research in my field and for my interest, and if possible, to learn how to implement software development and AI/Machine learning in different fields.
+Since I entered college, I have been seeking places where I can combine my technical skills in programming and my interest in science and math in an applicable and innovative project.
+I'm a physics enthusiast.
+  Since I entered my mechanics class, I have been fascinated, and with the recent experience in nuclear physics I had, my interest in particles and nuclear physics has just grown with time, but my interest in innovating and creating tools is what motivates me to keep looking for challenges and surpass myself in every step I take.
+  I'm motivated by the possibility of working on National Artificial Intelligence Research Resource (NAIRR) projects.
+I want to contribute and create a real impact in my community and, in the future, become a great engineer and learn more about the topics I'm passionate about.
+Something that I found very attractive is the fact that I want to be part of a community that listens to students, professors, and professionals.
+I think the contribution should be part of every member, and having a diversity of opinions, thoughts, and points of view is important to enrich science and create a safe and proactive community.
+Personally, I love talking, and connecting with other people who are passionate about the same topics as me is very important.
+  I expect not just to gain technical and research knowledge, but to create lifelong connections with my peers and mentors, share my own experiences and opinions, and receive mentorship to continue my path in research.
 ---

 ## Academic Interests